ory/meta/CONTRIBUTING.md

 before getting started to ensure your work is consistent with ORY {{Project}}'s roadmap and architecture.

-Before you contribute to ORY's projects you need to sign our [Contributor License Agreement](https://cla-assistant.io/ory/).

 All contributions are made via pull request.
 Note that **all patches from all contributors get reviewed**.
 After a pull request is made other contributors will offer feedback, and if the patch passes review a maintainer will accept it